His Heart Belongs to DADA?

 Instead, Voldemort revoked them altogether, and gave the assignment to Malfoy, only instructing Snape to keep out of the way.

-But, I do suspect that Tom isn’t likely to have put one of his Horcruxes, particularly not that one, into someone else’s hands unless he was getting ready to deploy it.
+But, I do suspect that Tom isn’t likely to have put one of his Horcruxes, or at any rate not that one, into someone else’s hands unless he was getting ready to deploy it.

 Was the Diary supposed to pass from Malfoy, to Snape, to some expendable child in the school, and thereby raise some havoc on Dumbledore’s turf?
 With Dumbledore’s murder to be accomplished under cover of the resulting uproar, and the school closed as a result?
 It’s a possibility.